The Master of Frankfurt

 The identity of the Master of Frankfurt is unknown, however he is defined as the artist who painted the Saint Anne Altarpiece for the Dominican Church in Frankfurt, consecrated in 1492.
 Although his name suggests otherwise, he is firmly associated with the Guild of St Luke and the city of Antwerp.
 Possible identities for the artist are Conrad Fyol, Hendrik van Wueluwe or Jan de Vos, with van Wueluwe seen as the most likely candidate.

 The painting is in good condition and has obviously undergone several major restorations in its history.
 The oak panel has been thinned down to approximately 5mm, cradled and impregnated with wax on the reverse.
-The cross-braces of the cradle can be seen on the X-radiograph of the panel (see illustrations 2 and 3).
+The cross-braces of the cradle can be seen on the X-radiograph of the panel (see illustration 2).

 Initial technical analysis of this painting using X-radiography revealed that the male donor seated at the prayer desk was originally a woman.
-The X-ray image shows the veil and head of the original female donor or saint underneath the head of the current donor (see illustration 4).
+The X-ray image shows the veil and head of the original female donor or saint underneath the head of the current donor (see illustration 2).
 A 1902 exhibition catalogue described the male donor wearing a man's black coat with white fur trim.
 This black coat has now disappeared, most likely removed as 'overpaint' during a past restoration, revealing a woman's brown gown.
-Now a man's head remains on a woman's gowned body.
+Now a man's head remains on a woman's gowned body (see illustration 5).

 Infra-red study of this painting shows that the initial underdrawing is quite different from the painting we see on the surface.
 This is an exciting discovery as paintings from the late fifteenth century usually show little deviation from their careful underdrawing.
 Old master oil painting technique involved the build up of transparent layers of paint on a reflective white ground, and changes were avoided as they could be seen through the layers above.

 It appears that the figure seated at the prayer desk was originally accompanied by St Joseph and St Cornelius.
-St Joseph has become St James the Pilgrim by overpainting his bare head with a shaggy hat and scallop shell, removing his shoes and adding a long staff (see illustration 5).
-By overpainting his horn with a key, St Cornelius has become St Peter (see illustration 6).
+St Joseph has become St James the Pilgrim by overpainting his bare head with a shaggy hat and scallop shell, removing his shoes and adding a long staff (see illustration 3).
+By overpainting his horn with a key, St Cornelius has become St Peter.
 As the donor figure changed, so did the symbolism of the whole painting.
 The identity of the original donor is not yet known, but ongoing research may answer this pivotal question.

 As well as highlighting changes to the symbolism within the painting, the infra-red reflectogram illustrates the underdrawing style.
 The lines are generally confident and fully resolved with no searching for contours evident.
 This suggests tracing from an existing pattern and, given that the Master of Frankfurt managed a busy studio, this is likely.